zaylmzdr/insider_test_automation_project/README.md

 3. Verify visibility of key sections on the Careers page: Locations, Teams, Life at Insider.
 4. Navigate to the Quality Assurance careers page and:
    - Click “See all QA jobs”.
-   - Filter jobs by Location: Istanbul, Turkey and Department: Quality Assurance.
+   - Filter jobs by Location: Istanbul, Turkiye and Department: Quality Assurance.
    - Verify filtered job listings appear.
 5. For each job listing:
    - Confirm the Position title contains “Quality Assurance”.
    - Confirm the Department is “Quality Assurance”.
-   - Confirm the Location is “Istanbul, Turkey”.
+   - Confirm the Location is “Istanbul, Turkiye”.
 6. Click “View Role” on a valid job and verify redirection to the Lever application form (URL contains “lever.co”).

 ---